17.3 Definition and Identification of Records

 - subject to the records retention requirements included in the Records Management Program and Retention Schedule.

 - extra copies of documents or records created or preserved for convenient access and/or for reference, including computer backups and duplicate computer files.
 (See University of Iowa IT Backup and Recovery Policy for specifics on electronic record backup.)

 - versions or drafts of reports, memos, word processing files, letters, messages, or communication (electronic or otherwise) that are used to develop a final official document.

 - records that do not carry a requirement for retention and should be destroyed when they cease to be useful (using secure destruction methods if they contain confidential information).

 Either official or transitory/convenience records may contain confidential information.
 Confidential information is information of various sorts that the University receives and holds confidential unless otherwise ordered by a court, by the lawful custodian of the records or by another person duly authorized to release such information.
-Examples include: student records, medical records, personnel records, etc. (See Iowa Code 22.7, Confidential Records.)
+Examples include: student records, medical records, personnel records, security-related information, etc. (See Iowa Code 22.7, Confidential Records.)
 University faculty and staff should determine if records contain confidential information when conducting an inventory of departmental records and maintain and dispose of them accordingly.